Steve Hagerty: Custer Street Fair, Cook County Mobile Command Center

 Due to vehicle ramming attacks, the City of Evanston deployed the Cook County Emergency Command Vehicle as both a security command center and physical barrier to the Custer Street Arts Fair in Evanston.
-Four hours into the first day of the two-day street festival, protestors arrived at the fair and took to social media claiming that the vehicle was deployed by Homeland Security to round up undocumented immigrants.
+Four hours into the first day of the two-day street festival, protesters arrived at the fair and took to social media claiming that the vehicle was deployed by Homeland Security to round up undocumented immigrants.
 Hagerty issued a statement via the City claiming the vehicle was there to protect fairgoers and to serve as a command center should there be any public safety incidents.
 Four months later, Cook County changed the department's name from the Department of Homeland Security and Emergency Management to the Department of Emergency Management and Regional Security.

 Completion of term

 Hagerty announced in October 2020 that he would not seek re-election to another term in office.
 In his farewell address, Hagerty asked Evanstonians not to let falsehoods replace facts, the overly critical replace critical thinking, or division to replace unity.

-Asked in his final state of the City address to reflect on his favorite moment as Mayor, Hagerty described the opportunity his 10-year-old son had to meet Joseph P. Biden at Northwestern University, who gave him a command coin and a few dollars to buy an ice cream.
+Asked in his final state of the City address to reflect on his favorite moment as Mayor, Hagerty described the opportunity his 10-year-old son had to meet Joe Biden at Northwestern University, who gave him a command coin and a few dollars to buy an ice cream.

 Hagerty endorsed Daniel Biss to replace him as Mayor.
 During the campaign, Biss accused a local PAC, Evanston Together, of using "dark money" to advocate for certain candidates who supported a City Manager form of government.
 It was revealed that Hagerty provided funds to the Evanston Together PAC and that the PAC may have violated campaign finance reporting requirements.